Baked Mushroom Leek Frittata

 So there you have my two tips for making sure your frittatas are as flavor packed as possible.

-As for what’s in this frittata, mushrooms are the star of the show!
+As for what’s in this Baked Mushroom Leek Frittata, mushrooms are the star of the show!
 As you may remember from my Creamy Pureed Mushroom Soup post, mushrooms are one of my favorite vegetables and I especially love adding them to egg dishes.
 They add so much depth of flavor to the dish – there’s that umami again! – and they pair well with a lot of cheeses and other vegetables.

 My Mushroom Onion Quiche is a favorite in our house and with guests, and I often make it as a frittata for a lighter dinner.
 The recipe below is quite similar, but instead of using onions I use leeks since it’s spring and now is when they’re in season.
 Plus they have a sweetness that regular onions lack.
 To learn more about mushrooms, head over to the April issue of Today’s Dietitian Magazine and read my Culinary Corner column, which is also where this recipe was originally featured.